canmod/macpan2/inst/starter_models/nfds/README.md

 ![Simulated Prevalence By Vaccine](simulated_prevalence_by_vaccine.png)

-We expect seroreplacement to take place, so that genotypes not in vaccine will dominate the population after vaccine perturbation (with sufficient time steps), and this graphically seems to be happening.
+We expect seroreplacement to take place, so that genotypes not in the vaccine will dominate the population after vaccine perturbation (with sufficient time steps), and this graphically seems to be happening.
 Vaccine type strains decrease in prevalence as they are eliminated from carriage.

 ## Comparing Model Implementations